-How you link your studies to events the "real world" matters.
+How you link your studies to events in the "real world" matters.

 Research internships give Haverford and Bryn Mawr students the opportunity to fully immerse themselves with issues of contemporary and historical significance, pursuing their passions.